Onslow County gives holiday fire safety tips to homeowners

-ONSLOW COUNTY, N.C.
-(WNCT) – The months of December, January, and February are peak fire months for house fires, and Onslow County Fire Marshall Brian Kelly says there are a few important ways to keep your home safe during the holidays.
+JACKSONVILLE, N.C.
+(WNCT) – The months of December, January and February are peak fire months for house fires.
+Onslow County Fire Marshall Brian Kelly said there are a few important ways to keep your home safe during the holidays.

 Marshall says it’s important to make sure candles have a safe shroud around them, making sure that not too many things are plugged directly into an outlet, and taking care of grease build-up in and around the stove can all help.

 “So if we can think of it, and it can happen, and we can probably think of a way to prevent it.
 So preventative maintenance around in and around our home is one of the greatest things.
 So number one is to have a working smoke alarm.
-We know some fires just aren’t preventable,” Onslow County Fire Marshall, Brian Kelly.
+We know some fires just aren’t preventable,” Onslow County Fire Marshall Brian Kelly said.

-Kelly says for a full home safety checklist, visit nfpa.com.
-He adds that you can contact the American Redcross to come to your home to install smoke detectors free of charge.
+Kelly said for a full home safety checklist, visit nfpa.com.
+He adds that you can contact the American Red Cross to come to your home to install smoke detectors free of charge.